SharepointDesigns/documentation/spd-documentation/docs/design-2/update-package.md

 ---
 title: Update Package
 ---
-# How to Update *Intranet Design 2 by SharePoint Designs* package from Microsoft AppSource
+# How to Update *Intranet Design 2 by SharePoint Designs* package

 ## Overview